eclipse-leshan/leshan/CONTRIBUTING.md

 You do this by adding the `-s` flag when you make the commit(s), e.g.

     git commit -s -m "Shave the yak some more"

+For more details, you can read the [eclipse contribution guide](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git).

 ## Making your changes